SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/microsoft-graph-identity-protection.md

 ## Collecting Logs for Microsoft Graph Identity Protection API

 This section explains how to collect logs from Microsoft Graph Identity Protection API and ingest them into Sumo Logic.
-Refer to the [Cloud-to-Cloud-Integration for Microsoft Graph Identity Protection Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-identity-protection-source/) to create the source and use the same source category while installing the app.
+For details, see [Cloud-to-Cloud-Integration for Microsoft Graph Identity Protection Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/ms-graph-identity-protection-source/) to create the source and use the same source category while installing the app.

 ## Installing the Microsoft Graph Identity Protection App